 Launching your own business can be one of the most exciting times of your life.
 Indeed, having a great idea for a new product or service and sending it to the market can not only change your fortunes but your whole outlook and give you more freedom and control as a businessperson.
 But the truth is, unless you have some working capital, launching a business and successfully penetrating a market can be tough, especially if you’re working in a competitive industry.

-One way that you can raise funds to pay for your development, marketing and expansion is through funding.
+One way that you can raise funds to pay for your development, marketing and expansion is through Business funding.
 Below, we speak exclusively to the founder of Biz Latin Hub, Craig Dempsey, about raising funds for your business and ensuring your new startup entity is a success.

 Craig, tell us a little bit about your business…